 The proposed eight-foot-wide paved shoulders would add substantially more visible paved surface over what currently exists along the current road alignment, and are also not comparable to the existing paved shoulder widths along Highway 1 north and south of the project site.
 As stated above, this stretch of Highway 1 is designated a State Scenic Highway, which means that the State Legislature has found that the state has a responsibility to protect and enhance the natural beauty of this scenic corridor.
-This stretch of Highway 1 is also a federal All-American Road, which means that the scenic features of this highway corridor are so significant that they are recognized nationally.
-The proposed increase in paved shoulder to a standard eight-foot width would alter the visual rural character of the area and render it less scenic, and would conflict with the State Scenic Highway and All-American Road designations.
+This stretch of Highway 1 is also a federal All-American

+Road, which means that the scenic features of this highway corridor are so significant that they are recognized nationally.
+The proposed increase in paved shoulder to a standard eight-foot width would alter the visual rural character of the area and render it less scenic, and but not to the extent that it would significantly conflict with the State Scenic Highway and All-American Road designations (see also response to comments section that follows on these points).
 For these reasons, the proposed eight-foot paved shoulder width is inconsistent with the scenic resource protection requirements of Coastal Act Section 30251 and the LCP Visual and Scenic Resources Policy 4, which require new development to be subordinate to, and blend with, the rural character of the area.
 This Coastal Act and LCP inconsistency, however, can be addressed through Special Condition 2(a), which requires that the eight-foot-wide shoulder in each direction be composed of five feet of pavement and three feet of unpaved area composed of gravel and native grasses (the paved shoulder area on and approaching the bridges may be wider because bridges must have an eight-foot-wide shoulder to allow for bicycle traffic and for cars that may need to pull over).
 This condition will reduce the amount of pavement seen along this State Scenic Highway and All-American Road, while still providing for a usable shoulder width of eight feet.
 As conditioned, the proposed project will help to retain the rural visual character along this highly scenic stretch of Highway 1, consistent with Coastal Act Section 30251 and the LCP Visual and Scenic Resources Policy 4.